 However, do a bit of digging and there’s plenty of reasons to be positive.
 Far from disappearing down a black hole many pension investments are performing impressively, with a recent study from Moneyfacts suggesting that we’ve just seen the best fund returns since 2009.

 Added to this, pensions are tightly regulated so if the worse comes to worst you’re often protected.
-For instance, all PensionBee pensions are protected by the Financial Services Compensation Scheme, so should something happen to us your savings will be safe.

 We don’t dispute that there’s some dodgy companies around, but the FCA is doing their best to weed them out.
 It’s likely that the recent cold calling ban is just the beginning…